cbfacademy/full-stack-javascript-assessment-HedonisticOpportunist/docs/design/user_flow.md

 # 🐈‍⬛ SPACE CATS - USER FLOWS

-The user flow for _**Space Cats**_ consists of two processes – a user journey where the user does not sign up but plays a game or views 2D art, and another where they sign up to perform other actions, such as to view a user dashboard.
+The user flow for _**Space Cats**_ consists of two processes – a user journey where the user does not sign up but plays a game or views 2D art, and another where they sign up to perform other actions, such as viewing a user dashboard.

 ## NOT LOGGED IN